Visualize wind data

 }

-Wind animation requires two components which are being selected from the source file using source_rules field.
+Wind animation requires two components which are selected from the source file using the source_rules field.
 The wind components are expected to be ordered "east-west" first and "north-south" second.

-The following recipe feature shows that Raster MTS uses the u-component_of_wind_height_above_ground and v-component_of_wind_height_above_ground bands to form the wind vector, where the NETCDF_DIM_height_above_ground2 dimension is 10.
+The recipe feature from above shows that Raster MTS uses the u-component_of_wind_height_above_ground and v-component_of_wind_height_above_ground bands to form the wind vector, where the NETCDF_DIM_height_above_ground2 dimension is 10.

 "filter":